2-Verma modules and the Khovanov-Rozansky link homologies: Introduction

 \subsubsection{Acknowledgments}

-The authors would like to thank Paul Wedrich for helpful discussions, for suggesting us to use our machinery to study the Rasmussen spectral sequences and for valuable comments on a preliminary version of this paper.
+The authors would like to thank Paul Wedrich for helpful discussions and for valuable comments on a preliminary version of this paper.
 We also thank Jonathan Grant for helpful discussions and comments on a preliminary version of this paper.
-G.N. is a Research Fellow of the Fonds de la Recherche Scientifique - FNRS, under Grant no.~1.A310.16.
+G.N. was a Research Fellow of the Fonds de la Recherche Scientifique - FNRS, under Grant no.~1.A310.16 when starting working on this project.
+G.N. is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
 P.V. was supported by the Fonds de la Recherche Scientifique - FNRS under Grant no.~J.0135.16.